monoshizmkhan/MLOps-and-Data-Pipeline-Projects/README.md

 # MLOps and Data Pipeline Projects

 This is a collection of toy projects to learn and showcase usage of several tools including Airflow, MLflow, PySpark, Docker.
+Kubernetes is the planned as the next tool to be showcased here using these projects.

 The dataset used is a Boston housing dataset.
 This project mainly consists of two separate experiments.
 The first experiment consists of two tasks in a DAG.
 The first task loads, processes and splits the data.
 The second task trains a simple tensorflow model on the data as a regression task and evaluates the performance.
 Also using MLflow to keep track of hyperparameters and results.
 Run Boston_DAG.py to run this experiment.